BDesselle/java-orders/README.md

 * Create the entities needed to store this data
-* and Load in the data (a prepopulated data.sql file is available for you to use)

-* Create a generic error html page to return when error 404 happens.
-* Create a different generic error html page to return when error 500 happens.
-* Create a different generic error html page to return when an error other than a 404 or 500 happens.
+* Load in the data.
+A file called data.sql would load the data using SQL.
+You need to modify it to load using a SeedData approach loading the data by creating objects.

 Expose the following end points

 * /customer/order - Returns all customers with their orders
 * /customer/name/{custname} - Returns all orders for a particular based on name

+* /data/customer/new - Adds a new customer
-* /customer/order/{custcode} - Returns all orders for a particular customer based on custcode
+* /data/customer/update/{custcode} - Updates the customer based off of custcode
-* /agents - Returns all agents with their customers
-* /agents/orders - Return a list with the agents name and associated order number and order description
-* /customer/{custcode} - Deletes a customer based off of their custcode and deletes all their associated orders
+* /data/customer/delete/{custcode} - Deletes the customer based off of custcode
+  * this should also delete the orders of that customer

+Stretch goals
 * /agents/{agentcode} - Deletes an agent if they are not assigned to a customer or order (Stretch Goal)
+* Add appropriate error exception handling
+* Add appropriate logging for Tomcat, Spring, and custom logging for your project